Battle of Moon Sound: Battle

 At 9:10 am, two Russian ships that had returned south opened fire on the 3rd M.S.H.F.
 The Russians now understood that if they could stop the minesweepers, they could stop the entire German attack.
 At 9:40 am, 3rd Ms. Dive was brought over to the east side of Russian minefields to assist the 3rd H.f.F.l.

 By 10:00 am, the minesweepers were on the northern edge of the rectangular minefield.
 König and Kronprinz now went forward.
 Around 10:13 am, König opened fire on Slava.
-By 10:17 am, Kronprinz followed König`s lead and opened fire on the battleship Grazhdanin.
+By 10:17 am, Kronprinz followed Königs lead and opened fire on the battleship Grazhdanin.
 The armored cruiser Bayan was also attacked by König.
 Slava took many underwater hits, causing extensive damage.
 Grazhdanin only got hit twice in all of the chaos.
-At 10:40 am the Germans ceased fire.
+At 10:40 am, the Germans ceased fire.
 The Russians continued to fire on the 3rd M.S.H.F.
 Around 10:30 am, Admiral Bachirev ordered all sea forces to withdraw to the northern Suur Strait.
 Slava, now damaged beyond repair, was scuttled by Turkmerec Strauropolski.
 The Russians were determined to make the channel impossible to pass through so they laid out more mines and used damaged ships to their advantage.
 At 10:46 am, the Werder Battery opened fire on the German battleships.

 At approximately 11:09 am, two German battleships anchored while under fire at Võilaid.
-At 11:28 am there was a false submarine alarm followed by a legitimate one at 12:08 pm.
+At 11:28 am, there was a false submarine alarm followed by a legitimate one at 12:08 pm.

 Around 1:35 pm, the light cruiser Kolberg attacked Võilaid for approximately ten minutes but met no reply.
 At 3:45 pm, Admiral Hopman's flagleutnant Obltz Keln led a landing party to take over Woi.
 At 5:30 pm, a white star shell could be seen which meant that the battery had successfully been taken but the guns were unserviceable.
 By 3:00 pm, Kommodore Heinrich took V100 toward the channel that would lead them to the Suur Strait but was immediately under fire from gunboats under the control of Admiral Makarov.